What is a Co-Occurring Disorder?

 When alcohol and major depressive disorder co-occur, on the other hand, it can be tough to establish whether abusive drinking patterns and the adverse outcomes of alcohol abuse prompt spells of depression, or whether you are drinking abusively in response to the symptoms of major depressive disorder.

-Often, though, mental health disorders and substance use disorders can be intertwined without one condition necessarily causing the other.
+Often, though, mental health disorders and substance use disorders are intertwined without one condition necessarily causing the other.

 Abusing any substance heightens the risk of developing a mental health disorder.
 Substances include: